+The 2018 survey results should not be interpreted as presenting the cultural understanding of persons providing mentoring services positively even though only 7.5% of the Hispanic students said the service providers did not understand their culture.
+Phrasing the prompt in the negative and use of an "all or nothing" response pattern (select if applies), may have impacted the result.
+What is known is that 7.5% of the Hispanic respondents felt strongly enough about this to indicate that the persons providing mentoring at their institution did not understand the student's culture.
+The 2019 response pattern allowed a rating from 0 to 10 for "understands my culture" providing a more nuanced response set than in 2018.
 The median score for the advising/mentoring prompt was 6 and the mode was 10.
 That separation between the middle score and the most frequent score demonstrates a broad spectrum of opinion.
 When the responses were disaggregated into Hispanic and non-Hispanic student populations, a strong statistically significant difference was found.
 Hispanics students were far less likely to agree that advisors/mentors at their institution understood their culture.
-As noted above, advising/mentoring was the first of seven forms of engagement for which the students were asked to provide a rating.
+As noted above. advising/mentoring was the first of seven forms of engagement for which the students were asked to provide a rating.
 Analysis revealed that all six of the other descriptors also exhibited strongly significant differences along ethnic lines.
 The Hispanic students felt that their cultural background was less understood by institutional employees than their non-Hispanic peers in all the categories of engagement listed.
-In every case, there was a moderately small effect size.
+In every case, there was a moderately small effect size (Table 8, Pearson's r values).
 That this consistent pattern occurred is a concern given the emphasis on cultural congruity and limiting acculturative stress (Castellanos & Gloria, 2017) in student support theories that focus on serving Hispanic students.

-In addtion to disaggregation by ethnic identity, the data set for Hispanic students regarding the advising/mentoring prompt was analyzed in all the other ways noted above.
+In addtion to disaggregation by ethnic identity, the data set for Hispanic students regarding the advising/mentoring prompt was analyzed in all the other ways noted above (Table 7).
 The only comparison that resulted in a statistically significant difference was between community college students and their peers at the four-year institution.
 The Hispanic students at the two-year schools were more confident that their advisors and mentors understood their culture than the respondents from the four-year institution.
 That there was only one four-year school included in the data set is important to note.
 It is possible that the difference found is related to characteristics of that institution.